XL Fleet Corp. (XL) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Shaw D.E. & Co., Inc. with over 3.0 million shares valued at $71.19 million.
 The investor’s holdings represent 2.28% of the XL Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Millennium Management LLC with 1.72 million shares valued at $40.72 million to account for 1.31% of the shares outstanding.
 The other top investors are Hudson Bay Capital Management LP which holds 1.5 million shares representing 1.14% and valued at over $35.59 million, while Encompass Capital Advisors, LLC holds 1.14% of the shares totaling 1.5 million with a market value of $35.59 million.

 XL Fleet Corp.
-(NYSE: XL) is -68.31% lower on its value in year-to-date trading and has touched a low of $7.22 and a high of $35.00 in the current 52-week trading range.
+(NYSE: XL) is -72.69% lower on its value in year-to-date trading and has touched a low of $6.28 and a high of $35.00 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The XL stock was last observed hovering at around $7.40 in the last trading session, with the day’s gains setting it 0.12% off its average median price target of $16.50 for the next 12 months.
-It is also 67.3% off the consensus price target high of $23.00 offered by 2 analysts, but current levels are 24.8% higher than the price target low of $10.00 for the same period.
+The XL stock was last observed hovering at around $6.49 in the last trading session, with the day’s loss setting it -0.01% off its average median price target of $16.50 for the next 12 months.
+It is also 71.83% off the consensus price target high of $23.00 offered by 2 analysts, but current levels are 35.2% higher than the price target low of $10.00 for the same period.

 XL Fleet Corp.
 (XL) Analyst Forecasts